Parliamentary Procedure and School Boards

 The application of parliamentary law is the best method yet devised to enable assemblies of any size, with due regard for every member's opinion, to arrive at the general will on the maximum number of questions of varying complexity in a minimum amount of time and under all kinds of internal climate ranging from total harmony to hardened or impassioned division of opinion.

 Parliamentary procedure is the means by which organizations make decisions.
 Stated another way, parliamentary procedure is all of the laws and rules of organizations that govern the transaction of business.
-Contrary to common perception, parliamentary procedure is not synonymous with the book Robert's Rules of Order (11th Edition)("RONR").
-Instead, there are several major parliamentary books, with RONR being the most popular (used by approximately 85% of U.S. organizations).
+Contrary to common perception, parliamentary procedure is not synonymous with the book Robert's Rules of Order (12th Edition)("RONR").
+Instead, there are several major parliamentary books, with RONR being the most popular (used by approximately 85% of U.S. organizations that have a parliamentary authority).
 Another well-known parliamentary authority is Sturgis Standard Code of Parliamentary Procedure, used by approximately 10% of organizations.
 There are other excellent manuals of parliamentary procedure available.
 However, the fact that RONR is the most widely used book as well as the easiest to locate argues in its favor as a parliamentary authority.

 What procedures must school boards follow?